Butler International: As Butler Aviation

-Butler Aviation was founded in 1947 by Paul Butler in Chicago, Illinois, a businessman who also served as a lieutenant for the US Army Air Corps during World War I. The company expanded throughout the 1960s, including to New York's LaGuardia Airport and Ronald Reagan Washington National Airport in Arlington, Virginia; by 1966 it had nine divisions, located in Baltimore, Maryland; Boston; New York; San Francisco; Santa Monica; West Palm Beach; and three places in Chicago.
+Butler Aviation was founded in Chicago in 1947 by Paul Butler, a businessman who also served as a lieutenant for the US Army Air Corps during World War I. The company expanded throughout the 1960s, including to New York City's LaGuardia Airport and Ronald Reagan Washington National Airport in Arlington, Virginia; by 1966 it had nine divisions, located in Baltimore; Boston; New York; San Francisco; Santa Monica; West Palm Beach; and three places in Chicago.
 The company offered fuels, aircraft maintenance, and a flight school.
 The company opened services in Europe in 1967.
 In 1967–8, the company was sold to Howell International Inc. (also known as Howell Electric Motors), an electric motors company, and reincorporated in Delaware; Howell renamed itself Butler Aviation International following the sale.
-Butler Aviation International acquired Miami-based aviation company Air International, also known as Aviation Investments Inc., in 1969, and later that year bought Mooney International Corporation, an aircraft manufacturer.
+Butler Aviation International acquired Miami-based aviation company Air International, also known as Aviation Investments Inc., in 1969, and later that year bought the Mooney Aircraft Corporation, an aircraft manufacturer.
+Butler also acquired the troubled Ted Smith Aircraft Company, maker of the twin-engine Ted Smith Aerostar, and in an attempt to save both companies, Butler merged it with Mooney to form the Aerostar Aircraft Corporation.
+The Mooney name was dropped in 1970 and its single-engine light aircraft were rebranded as Aerostars.

+Butler formulated a plan to consolidate aircraft production at the Mooney plant in Kerrville, Texas, and close the Ted Smith plant in Van Nuys, California, but became mired in a dispute with the American Cement Company, the Ted Smith Aircraft Company's former owner, over alleged corrosion problems with the twin-engine Aerostar.
+The Federal Aviation Administration (FAA) investigated and found that no such problem existed, but the dispute resulted in the suspension of production and the cancellation of the plant relocation plan.
+Meanwhile, Ted R. Smith, the aircraft designer and founder of the company bearing his name, began a campaign to buy his design back and restart production.

-By 1970 the company was the US's largest seller of airplane fuel—about 300 million gallons a year—and a publicly traded company on the American Stock Exchange.
-After some restructuring, and in the face of its accumulated diversity of services, in 1974 the company was renamed "Butler International" and the aviation division made a subsidiary.
+By 1970 Butler was the US's largest seller of airplane fuel—about 300 million US gallons (300,000,000 usgal) a year—and a publicly traded company on the American Stock Exchange.
+However, the Aerostar Aircraft venture was not a success; Butler closed the Mooney plant in early 1971 and it remained closed for more than two years.
+Ted R. Smith and Associates bought back the dormant twin-engine Aerostar line in 1972.
+In October 1973, Republic Steel Corporation acquired the Mooney aircraft line, restored the Mooney Aircraft Corporation name, and resumed production in 1974.
+After some restructuring, and in the face of its accumulated diversity of services, in 1974 Butler was renamed "Butler International" and the aviation division made a subsidiary.